wearespindle/filterql/README.md

 ## Added something for gitlab

 Here is some text for you to review on gitlab.
+Discussion.